Annual Conference & Dinner

 7.15pm Annual Dinner

-50 shades of fairness: dealing with the greyer side of unfair dismissal: Most important recent case law developments and tactics for dealing with knotty issues in unfair dismissal with Ben Cooper QC, Old Square Chambers and Gareth Brahams, BDBF LLP
+10 (not 50) shades of fairness: dealing with the under-explored sides of unfair dismissal: Most important recent case law developments and tactics for dealing with knotty issues in unfair dismissal with Gareth Brahams, BDBF LLP and Ben Cooper QC, Old Square Chambers

 Financial Services update: A review of key developments, relevant to employment lawyers, for the next 12 months with Mark Hunt, BNY Mellon and Jane McCafferty, 11KBW

-The impact of robotics, digitisation and other technological advances on the new world of work with Michael Burd, Lewis Silkin LLP, Professor Leslie Willcocks, Professor of Work, Technology and Globalisation, Department of Management at LSE and Daniel Hulme, CEO Founder of Satalia (an AI solutions business)
+The impact of robotics, digitisation and other technological advances on the new world of work with Michael Burd, Lewis Silkin LLP, Daniel Hulme, CEO Founder of Satalia (an AI solutions business) and Professor Leslie Willcocks, Professor of Work, Technology and Globalisation, Department of Management at LSE

 LGB but what about T?
 Understanding the legal rights of trans employees and customers and the related employer/service provider obligations with Claire McCann, Cloisters and Matthew Ramsey, Macfarlanes LLP

 Maternity and pregnancy discrimination: with a focus on the tricky practical issues of maternity leave and redundancy selection with Betsan Criddle, Old Square Chambers and Julie Morris, Slater and Gordon (UK) LLP

 PR crisis management: How to protect/defend a client’s reputation, including digital reputation management with Dave King, CEO, Digitalis Reputation and Tim Luckett, Chair, Hill + Knowlton Strategies’ Global Crisis Practice